-The duet of plums and blueberries in this any-time-of-day upside-down cake is inspired, no doubt.
+The duet of plum and blueberry in this any-time-of-day upside-down cake is inspired, no doubt.
 Although you could have your way when it comes to the type of fruits.
 Apricots and cherries.
 Peaches and blueberries.
 Plums, plums, and more plums.
 See how that works?
-Reach for whatever resonates for you—or whatever’s in great abundance and dangerously ripe on your counter.
-Sort of puts the ease in pleasin’ when you can make it as you will.
+Reach for whatever resonates for you—or whatever’s in great abundance and dangerously ripe on your counter.–David Leite

 - 1/2 cup packed dark brown sugar

 - 4 plums, any variety, pitted and cut into 1/2-inch (12-mm) wedges

 For the cake

 - 4 tablespoons (2 oz) unsalted butter, at room temperature

 - 1 teaspoon vanilla extract